 3. Writing a senseless bio.
 Is your bio littered with #cappuccino #frappuccino #kittens #puppies #writer #reader #blogger?
 Write a professional bio instead.
 Your Twitter avatar and bio are searchable on the Internet, and you want to use your Twitter profile to advance your author brand and your professional presence.
 Check out BookWorks' Marketing Expert, Penny Sansevieri’s bio below.
 It clearly establishes her as a respected author publicity and marketing expert.

-4. Using all 140 characters available to you.
+4. Using all 280 characters available to you.
 Don’t do this.
-Instead, keep your tweets ideally to 110 characters and no more than 120 characters.
+Instead, keep your tweets well under that character count.
 If someone wants to retweet you using a social media scheduling app, such as Buffer or Hootsuite, a shorter tweet will allow your username to be added.

 5. #Doing #this #with #your #hashtags.
 Are you using more than two hashtags in your tweets?
 The more hashtags you use, the less likely your tweet will be shared.